Louisiana’s Bayou Region is no stranger to disasters.

 With BCF, our region can now receive private contributions for relief and recovery if and when the next disaster strikes, and donors can be confident that gifts will be used strategically to directly benefit local disaster victims and help our community rebuild.

-Gifts to the Bayou Community Foundation’s Disaster Recovery Fund, managed by the Greater New Orleans Foundation, may be made at any time and qualify for the maximum deductions allowed for charitable donations.
+Gifts to the Bayou Community Foundation’s Bayou Recovery Fund may be made at any time and qualify for the maximum deductions allowed for charitable donations.

 Your donations ahead of a disaster help us to build our bucket now, allowing BCF to act quickly to help organizations on the ground with initial relief efforts immediately following a storm or disaster.
 Donations during and after a storm will be important to provide for the immediate and long-term recovery needs of our Bayou Region community.